Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Receipt of bursary funding does not affect receipt of other means-tested benefits paid to families, such as Income Support, Jobseeker’s Allowance, Child Benefit, Working Tax Credit and Housing Benefit.
 See also the Universal Credit section of this document.

 If a student is in receipt of Disability Living Allowance (or Personal Independence Payments) and Employment Support Allowance, parents can no longer receive certain household/family benefits for that child, such as child benefit.

 Institutions must not make bursary fund payments as regular payments for living costs.
 This is out of scope of the bursary fund and any such payments would be subject to the Social Security Amendment (Students and Income-related Benefits) Regulations 2000.

-Drawing down bursary funding for vulnerable groups from the SBSS
+Drawing down funding for vulnerable groups

 Institutions should not hold onto claims until the end of the academic year and submit them retrospectively for payment.
 Submitting funding claims regularly helps ESFA to monitor the number of eligible students and the funding that is required to support them.
 It also ensures institutions do not need to use their discretionary bursary fund allocations to make payments for bursaries for vulnerable groups.

 Institutions draw the funding down by completing and submitting a bursary for vulnerable groups funding claim via the new SBSS online portal which will be available from 1 September 2019.
 The deadline for the submission of 2019 to 2020 academic year funding claims is 31 July 2020.
 The SBSS will not pay any claims submitted after this date.

 Guidance on the use of the portal will be provided, but if institutions need any further help, they can contact the SBSS provider helpline on 0300 303 8610.
 Institutions must retain a copy of the funding claims they submit to SBSS for audit.